Menu

 At its heart, partnership protection insurance is a life only or life with a critical cover policy that is put in place for each partner and then written into trust for the benefit of the other partners in case of death or diagnosis of a critical illness.

-How Do you Protect Yourself in A Partnership Business?
+How Do You Protect Yourself in A Partnership Business?

-The main reason for setting up a policy is for surviving partners to buy a deceased partner’s interest in a partnership and retain control.
-Without the funds in place to purchase the interest, there is uncertainty if the shares pass to the deceased’s estate whose family members or beneficiaries may be either passive or aggressive shareholders in the partnership practice.
+Without the funds to purchase the interest, there is uncertainty if the shares pass to the deceased’s estate, whose family members or beneficiaries may be passive or aggressive shareholders in the partnership practice.

-Having the capital available from a policy to purchase the outstanding shareholding means no additional funds need raising.
 It means that there is no disruption to the day-to-day running of the business, and it means that there is a certainty for the staff in the practice and business owners alike.

 Partnership protection insurance should include three key elements which are as follows: